Editorial Board & IBAN

-Sergio Benvenuto is a researcher in psychology and philosophy at the National Research Council (CNR) in Rome, Italy, and a psychoanalyst, president of the Institute for Advanced Studies in Psychoanalysis.
-He teaches psychoanalysis at the International Institute of the Psychology in Kiev.
-He was or is a contributor to cultural journals such as Lettre Internationale, L’évolution psychiatrique, DIVISION/Review, American Imago.
+Sergio Benvenuto is a researcher in psychology and philosophy at the National Research Council (CNR) in Rome, Italy, and a psychoanalyst, president of the Institute for Advanced Studies in Psychoanalysis (Istituto Elvio fachinelli in Italy).
+He was trained in Paris in the 1970s at the University Paris VII, studying with Jean Laplanche, and he followed Lacan’s seminars for thre years.
+He teaches psychoanalysis at the International Institute of the Psychology of Depth in Kiev, and in different Courses of Specialization in psychotherapy in Italy.
+He was and is a contributor to cultural journals such as Lettre Internationale, L’évolution psychiatrique, DIVISION/Review, Cliniques Mèditérranéeenes.
 He has translated into Italian (for Einaudi publishing house) Jacques Lacan’s Séminaire XX: Encore.

 Cristiana Cimino, MD, psychiatrist and psychoanalyst, with a Freudian and Lacanian training.
 She practices in Rome.
 She is Associate Member of the Italian Psychoanalytic Society, SPI (IPA).
 She is a member of the Institute of Advanced Studies in Psychoanalysis (ISAP).
 She has been co-editor of the European Journal of Psychoanalysis.
 She has long worked on the thought of the psychoanalyst Elvio Fachinelli.
 She has published several texts on specialized journals, in various languages, including Italian and English.

-Sergio Contardi is a psychoanalyst working in Milan.
-He is a member of the Fondation Européenne pour la psychanalyse and has taken part in the foundation and scientific works of APLI (Associazione Psicanalitica Lacaniana Italiana).
+† Sergio Contardi (1947-2017) was a psychoanalyst working in Milan.
+He was a member of the Fondation Européenne pour la psychanalyse and has taken part in the foundation and scientific works of APLI (Associazione Psicanalitica Lacaniana Italiana).
 Today he is a member of Nodi Freudiani Movimento Psicanalitico, which he co-founded.
-He was a co-editor of Scibbolet, a psychoanalytical journal, and is now member of I.S.A.P. and collaborates with the European Journal of Psychoanalysis.
+He was a co-editor of Scibbolet, a psychoanalytical journal, and was member of I.S.A.P. and collaborated with the European Journal of Psychoanalysis.
 He has published essays and papers in several international journals.

 Antonio Maria Ferro, psychiatrist, member of the Italian Group-Analityc Society (SGAI).
 He is the scientific director for DCA in the region of Liguria (ASL 2 of Savona), director of the Scientific Medical Center called “Gruppo Redancia” for eating disorders (Via Cesare Battisti 4/10, 17100 Savona.) [email@example.com]